paddysolo/Classic-Arcade-Game-/README.md

 ## How to Run

-Download the project code from https://github.com/paddysolo/Classic-Arcade-Game- and click on the index.html file to run the application or run directly by visiting the link
+Download the project code from https://github.com/paddysolo/Classic-Arcade-Game- and click on the index.html file to run the application

 ## How to play the Game